johnfmorton/johnfmorton.github.io/_posts/2015-08-10-tutorial-using-gulp-with-htmlprocess-and-concatenate.markdown

 ---
-title: Tutorial Using Gulp with htmlprocess and concatenate
+title: "Tutorial: Using Gulp with htmlprocess and concatenate"
 layout: post
 date: 2015-08-10 11:57:00
 ---